moshix/mvs/README.md

 29. The EDGAR full screen editor for VM/370 and VM/SP

+31. a disassembler

-31. a disassembler, and much, much more
+32. Sample parameterhandling jobs, and much, much more